mindthump/toolkit/README.md

 ## Dockerfile

+There are two branches, Ubuntu and Alpine.
+Each Dockerfile is adapted as needed (apt v. apk, etc.).

 ### User

 This adds a new non-root superuser to the image.
 You can edit the Dockerfile defaults or use `--build-arg` on the build.